altruios/namshubettulpa/public/namshubettuple/the-great-awakening.md

 {

 mn:K
-~Car alarms blared in the distance, echoing in the still air between buildings~ ~The smell of smoke filled the air, acrid tire smoke~ *Kent moved over the unconscious homeless*
+~Car alarms blared in the distance.
+Echoing in the still air between buildings~
-~Making way for his cart with the Chemist on it~
+~Acrid tire smoke filled the air~
+*Kent moved the unconscious homeless clear of his path* ~He was hunched over the rolling bed, using his leg to adjust the bodies below~ *He pulled the bed forward out of the alley*
+~Clearing a path through the alley was easier to do from the front~ ~Bodies below lay at unnatural angles.
-~Some clearly fell the wrong way~
+Clearly by having fell the wrong way~
+~The chemist lay unconscious on top of the bed~
+*The chemist rolled over, falling into the railing*
-'K::They said you were in over your head, Kent'
+~A few uneven surfaces would have been troublesome without the bed's side guards~ 'K::They said you were in over your head, Kent'
-~After exiting the alley and approaching the street, Kent saw the fires~ ~Cars were still running, but all of them crashed into each other - on the sides of streets~ 'K::They were fucking right'
+~Kent exited the alley approaching the street.
+Then he saw the fires~
+~Cars were still running, but most had crashed.
+Many had turned over on the sides of streets~
+'K::They were fucking right'
 *Kent walked down the sidewalk, pushing the bed*
 ~He listened~
-~There was no sound of life, no screams, yelling - no footfalls in the distance~ 'K::An air-raid siren would be appropriate'
+~There was no sound of life.
+No screams, no yelling - no footfalls in the distance~ 'K::An air-raid siren would be appropriate'
-~He passed a wreck - a car rolled upside down after some impact~ ~They were dead, he knew: the cabin had been crushed below human capacity~ ~It was a family, he saw that much before he looked away~ "K::Hello!"
+~He passed a wreck - a car rolled upside down after some impact~ ~They were dead, he knew: the cabin had been crushed below human capacity~ ~It was a family, he saw that much before he looked away~ "K::HELLO!"
 ~It was screaming into the wind, but maybe~
 ~Kent was only around the first corner - he continued on~ ~Behind him there was a whistle, loud and sharp: calling~ *Kent turned around*
 ~He didn't see the source~
-"K::Hello?"
+"K::HELLO?"
 ~He called out again~
 *A flowerpot burst through a window of a steakhouse* *Kent ducked behind a line of parked cars*